 The Great Depression gave a new meaning to the word “despair,” especially for those who did not know where they would sleep or how their next meal would be supplied.
-In 1937, Dr. Paul Beacham, Attorney John Henry, and other local businessmen responded to the need by creating a soup kitchen and small mission in Greenville, South Carolina.
+With a heart for the hurting and a desire to share the Gospel, in 1937, a group of local businessmen responded to the need by creating a soup kitchen and small mission in Greenville, South Carolina.

 With the support of the community, a lodge was built in 1948 with 12 beds for transient men on the first floor and mothers with children on the second.
 This “Gospel Rescue Mission” grew along with the ever-increasing population of people experiencing homelessness, adding programs and shelters as the needs arose.